chromavr/BMBFmods/TrailGuide.md

 ![Saving as FullTrail.dat](https://raw.githubusercontent.com/chromavr/BMBFmods/master/GuideFiles/Trail/5%20saving%20as%20FullTrail.JPG)

 After that you can close UABE.
 Now that you have exported the Trail, you want to edit the `bmbfmod.json` file in the GuideFiles zip.
-To do so, open the file with a text editor of your choise (any other than Notepad works fine, i use [Sublime Text](https://www.sublimetext.com/3)).
+To do so, open the file with a text editor of your choise.
 You just have to change something at the bottom of the json, so scroll down to it.
 What you see there is this:
 ```
 "version": "1.0.0",